10 free things you can do now

 Turn off gadgets and appliances

 Did you know that home entertainment systems and electronic gadgets are quietly adding to your power bills?
-Up to 10 per cent of the electricity used in your home is used on gadgets that are plugged in on standby.
+Up to 10% of the electricity used in your home is used on gadgets that are plugged in on standby.
 TVs, DVD and video players, game consoles, mobile phone chargers, microwave ovens, music docks and stereos are some of the biggest culprits.
 You may not realise that your phone charger is still using energy even when your phone isn't plugged in.

 Check that you're using appliances efficiently and turn off unused appliances at the wall.
 Unplugging these gadgets can save you quite a bit of money on your energy bill all year round.